smunchang/hexaus_sample/README.md

 ```

 ## Send Message to Friend
-It is optional too, but it helps promote your application using our messaginr server.
+It is optional too, but it helps promote your application using our messaging server.
 ```
 ex)
 application code -> sampleapp001